Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session1/Intro2BASH_S1.md

 kls: command not found
 ```

-Now, continue into the directory `Practical1` you downloaded earlier:
+Now, continue into the directory `Practical1` you downloaded earlier.

 First, go to the directory `Desktop`: